 Most operations cause some degree of pain.
-If you have good pain control, it is well proven that you will recover from your surgery more quickly and have fewer complications.
+It is well proven that having good pain control will enable you to recover quicker with fewer complications.
 It is important therefore that you do not try to be brave and put up with the pain as this could do more harm than good.
 Always ask the nursing staff for pain relief.